4 Best Hypoallergenic Cat Foods [2020 Buyer’s Guide & Reviews]

 That said, the best hypoallergenic cat food is often good for cats with food intolerance, too, since they're generally made with higher quality ingredients.
 So if you notice any of the above signs, it may be worth looking into switching up your pet's food.

 So, let's say your cat does scratch a lot and has itchy irritated skin.
 She get's ear infections a lot and snores in her sleep.
 Sure, it may sound cute—but it could indicate a big problem!

-Now comes the challenge of figuring out what’s causing her food allergy.
+Now comes the challenge of figuring out what's causing her allergy.
 Is it dairy?
 Soy?
 Gluten?
 Something else?
-Sometimes protein in eggs, fish, or even beef can cause a food allergy in cats.
+Sometimes protein in eggs, fish, or even beef can cause an allergy in cats.

-So, what’s the best cat food for skin allergies that you should replace her current food with?
-Your best bet is to go for a kind called hypoallergenic.
+So, what's the best cat food for skin allergies that you should replace her current food with?
+Your best bet is to go for a kind called hypoallergenic cat food.